An internet browser by Stanza.

 Keywords: Net art, mash up, generative, software, networked, interactive, audio visual, software, artwork

 Credits.
-An artwork by Stanza.
+An artwork by Stanza [Steve Tanza].

 Thanks to all those who I have asked for technical advice on this project.
 Thanks most to 'atom oil' for gluing it together.